MicrosoftDocs/winui-api/microsoft.ui.input.experimental/exppointerpointproperties_contactrect.md

 ## -property-value

-The bounding rectangle of the contact area, using client window coordinates in device-independent pixel (DIP).
+The bounding rectangle of the contact area, in device-independent pixels (DIPs).

 ## -remarks